About the site

 Wildflowers

 For purposes of this site wildflowers are flowering plants, other than trees, growing outside of cultivation.
-All but a few pictures were taken in Delaware; the others are of plants that are known to grow, or to have grown at one time, in Delaware.
+All but a few pictures were taken in Delaware; the others are of plants that have been found in Delaware.
 Consulting The Flora of Delaware, I get the numbers below.
 About one-third of the total are represented on this site.

 1,422 Dicotyledons